-Section 6 updated: 26 January 2022
+Section 6 updated: 4 April 2022

-6. Potentially vulnerable groups

-- 6.1 Taliban's 'general amnesty' - For background on the Taliban's announcement of a 'general amnesty' 6.1.1 against 'all those who had fought against us'101, see sections 4.2 and 4.3 of the Country Policy and Information Note on Afghanistan: Fear of the Taliban v1.0. - 6.1.2 In her book, 'Negotiating Survival: Civilian-Insurgent Relations in Afghanistan', published in August 2021 and based on extensive research incountry (including over 400 interviews conducted between July 2017 and February 2019 in fifteen different provinces), Ashley Jackson explained that this policy is not new. - 'The Taliban also made concerted efforts to 'demobilise' Afghan forces rather than simply kill them, though targeted killings continued alongside this.
+- 6. Potentially vulnerable groups - 6.1 Taliban's 'general amnesty' - 6.1.1 For background on the Taliban's announcement of a 'general amnesty' against 'all those who had fought against us' 126, see sections 4.2 and 4.3 of the Country Policy and Information Note on Afghanistan: Fear of the Taliban v1.0. - 6.1.2 In her book, 'Negotiating Survival: Civilian-Insurgent Relations in Afghanistan', published in August 2021 and based on extensive research incountry (including over 400 interviews conducted between July 2017 and February 2019 in fifteen different provinces), Ashley Jackson explained that this policy was not new. - 'The Taliban also made concerted efforts to "demobilise" Afghan forces rather than simply kill them, though targeted killings continued alongside this.
 In 2016, the practice became an official policy whereby the Taliban offered amnesty to anyone associated with the government or international forces.
-For example, Afghan security forces were allowed to return to civilian life. provided they surrendered their arms, apologised for the harm done and had a trusted elder vouch for them.'102 - 6.1.3 A joint report, dated September 2021, by Amnesty International (AI), International Federation for Human Rights (FIDH) and the World Organisation against Torture (OMCT) cited a range of sources and noted: - 'Although the Taliban had assured a general amnesty for all previous government workers, there was no formal decree to this effect - and to protect the rights of journalists.
-Contrary to this reassurance, the Taliban continued to crackdown on journalists and tortured them for reporting about protests in the country.
-Female protestors took to the streets demanding equality and freedom in Nimroz, Kabul, Herat, Mazar-e-Sharif and other cities and provinces in Afghanistan - despite violent crackdowns on protestors on 2 and 6 September in Mazar-e-Sharif.
-Reporters were threatened by the Taliban to not report the protest in Mazar-e-Sharif.'103 - 6.1.4 The Report of the Secretary General on the situation in Afghanistan, published on 2 September 2021, said that: - 'After seizing Kabul, Taliban fighters erected checkpoints throughout the capital and increased patrols, without uniforms.
-Reports also suggested that some people had been shot after having crossed checkpoints without approval.
-While statements by the Taliban included instructions not to enter
+For example, Afghan security forces were allowed to return to civilian life, provided they surrendered their arms, apologised for the harm done and had a trusted elder vouch for them.'127 - 6.1.3 A joint report, dated September 2021, by Amnesty International (AI), International Federation for Human Rights (FIDH) and the World Organisation against Torture (OMCT) cited a range of sources and noted: - 'Although the Taliban had assured a general amnesty for all previous government workers, there was no formal decree to this effect and to protect the rights of journalists.
+Contrary to this reassurance, the Taliban